hammadtq/dSwaps/README.md

 # dSwaps

 dSwaps is a static dapp suitable for hosting on IPFS.
 The dapp does not use any kind of server and communicates directly with the Ethereum blockchain.
+The dapp uses Kyber Networks swaps and permissionless reserve functionality to allow anyone to become a market maker and swap their ETH and ERC20 based tokens in a decentralized-permissionless way!

+## Features
+* Simple Swaps
+* Permissionless token reserves/orderbooks

 ## Getting Started
-To start using the app, download or clone it on your computer.
+To start using the dapp, download or clone it on your computer.
 Run an IPFS daemon, then add dSwaps folder to the IPFS using
 ```ipfs add -r dSwaps``` command.
 Note the main folder hash that the terminal will provide, open it in your bowser using ```localhost:8080/<your-hash>``` or by opening ```ipfs.io/ipfs/<your-hash>``` to start using the dapp.

 You can also the pin your dapp instance by using one of the IPFS pinning service providers such as cloudflare-ipfs.com